Why Should You Upgrade from TM1 to Planning Analytics

 Finally, it is expected that PAW will be the home fo the replacement of TM1 Contributor – IBM’s workflow enabled, web based planning environment.

 The only downside is that PAW is a separately licenced product.
-In other words you ave to buy it for everyone exceptionalities the Administrator.
+In other words you have to buy it for everyone except the Administrator.

 Virtual Dimensions (Hierarchies)

 Virtual Dimensions are awesome.
 Here we can essentially create a new dimension using an attribute on an existing dimension.
 Let’s say you have a product dimension and then on that you have an attributes for Colour and Size.
 In the old TM1 you would’ve created separate dimensions for both Colour and Size to analyse them against each other.
 You also would have had to have thought about it when you were designing the cube.
 Painful!
 No more.
 Now you can create virtual dimensions (or as IBM calls them, hierarchies) for Colour and Size and then analyse them like you would normal physical dimensions.
 Then, when you want a new one, say Weight, you just add the attribute and then define it as a virtual dimension.
 Boom tish!